 Stressor #6: Entrainment

-White sturgeon entrainment from agricultural operations, power plants, and the state and federal water project facilities causes direct mortality for down-migrating larvae, juvenile, and adult white sturgeon, though the magnitude of these stressors varies for life stages and location (Israel et. al, 2008).
-Entrainment may significantly reduce the number of adults in the Sacramento River returning to the sea after spawning (Richard Corwin, Pers.
-Comm.).
+White sturgeon entrainment from agricultural operations, power plants, and the state and federal water project facilities causes direct mortality for migrating larvae, juvenile, and adult white sturgeon, though the magnitude of these stressors varies for life stages and location (Israel et. al, 2008).
 The overall impact of entrainment of fish populations is typically unknown (Moyle and Israel 2005), however there is enough descriptive information to predict where white sturgeon may be entrained (Israel and Klimley 2008).

+(Note: Entrainment is a low magnitude stressor for sturgeon, currently.
+This should be addressed during real-time operations)

 BDCP Objective #6

-Reduce entrainment of white sturgeon.
+Reduce entrainment of juvenile white sturgeon.